CSHL-comp-neuro-vision/website/source/2024/lecture_notes.md

 ### Suggested Readings

+• <a href="../_static/pdfs/duncker/adelson-2000-illusions-chapter.pdf"> Adelson, E.H.
+(2000).
+Lightness Perception and Lightness Illusions.
+(Chapter in The New Cognitive Neurosciences). </a>  \
+• <a href="../_static/pdfs/duncker/bishop-EM-chapter.pdf">Bishop, C/.M.
+(2006) Mixture Models and EM.
+(Chapter 9 in Pattern Recognition and Machine Learning). </a>\
+• <a href="../_static/pdfs/duncker/cunningham-yu-2014-natureneuro.pdf">Cunningham, J.P. & Yu, B.M.
+(2014).
+Dimensionality reduction for large-scale neural recordings.</a>
+• <a href="../_static/pdfs/duncker/ernst-banks-2002-nature.pdf">Ernst M.O. & Banks, M.S.
+(2002).
+Humans integrate visual and haptic information in a statistically optimal fashion.</a>
+• <a href="../_static/pdfs/duncker/olshausen-field-1996a-nature.pdf">Olshausen, B.A. & Field, D.J.
+(1996).  of simple-cell receptive field properties by learning a sparse code for natural Images.</a>

 <br/>

 ## Ruth Rosenholtz

 ### Suggested Readings

 • <a href="../_static/pdfs/rosenholtz/rosenholtz-2016-annurev-vision.pdf"> Rosenholtz R. (2016).
-Capabilities and Limitations of Peripheral Vision</a>\
+Capabilities and Limitations of Peripheral Vision</a>  \
 • <a href="../_static/pdfs/rosenholtz/rosenholtz-huang-ehinger-2012-fpsyg.pdf"> Rosenholtz, R., Huang, J. & Ehinger, K.A.
 (2012).
-Rethinking the Role of Top-Down Attention in Vision: Effects Attributable to a Lossy Representation in Peripheral Vision</a>\
+Rethinking the Role of Top-Down Attention in Vision: Effects Attributable to a Lossy Representation in Peripheral Vision</a>  \
 • <a href="../_static/pdfs/rosenholtz/rosenholtz-yu-keshvari-2019-jov.pdf"> Rosenholtz, R., Yu, D., & Keshvari, S. (2019).
 Challenges to pooling models of crowding: Implications for visual mechanisms</a>

 <br/>